-References Conclusion DFO 2009 DFO 2010a DFO 2011b DFO 2012c Kenchington, et al 2010 The Audit Team concludes that progress is on track toward meeting the condition in Year 4 of the certification, and that milestones set for the first annual audit in the Client Action Plan have been met.
+DFO 2010a DFO 2011b DFO 2012c Kenchington, et al 2010 Conclusion The Audit Team concludes that progress is on track toward meeting the condition in Year 4 of the certification, and that milestones set for the first annual audit in the Client Action Plan have been met.
 In particular, a project team has been established to carry through work required, a draft strategy has been prepared to address the conditions, and data assembly has begun.
 The Team considers that the "Elements of a Strategy" outlined by the project provide an appropriate framework for meeting the Condition by Year 4 of the certification.
 We note that with respect to the 10% and 30% thresholds for action on sensitive and non-sensitive habitats, it would be important to clarify that these percentages apply to habitats within the general area where the fishery operates (for example within the depth range in which the fishery operates).
 The Team notes that the strategy will address both sensitive and less sensitive habitats and ecosystems, a broader scope than the recent DFO initiatives, which focus on protecting coral-sponge areas.
-Progress is considered on target with respect to meeting conditions and milestones.
-While progress has been made at meeting the 80SG, there was no re-scoring of this PI during the first surveillance audit, therefore the score remains at 70.